Point of Sale

 Ghost restaurants are restaurants that only offer food via delivery.
 Unlike traditional restaurants, they don’t have brick-and-mortar locations where you can dine-in or sometimes even pick up.
 They typically run out of commercial kitchens, so the focus is on food preparation and order fulfillment, rather than an experience.

-Since most dining rooms have been forced to close at some point in the past few months, ghost restaurants have really had their time to shine, helping diners get their favorite dishes safely and lowering operational costs for restaurant owners in the following areas:
+Essentially, ghost restaurants help diners get their favorite dishes quickly and easily, while lowering operational costs for restaurant owners in the following areas:

 That being said, you don’t have to run a ghost restaurant to profit from the benefits of food delivery.